DenisGran/NFTProj/README.md

 * The website

 ## Art Generator
-*Files: girrafegenerator.py, classes.py, raritygenerator.py, settings.py, nftsrarities.json, autosave.db*
+*Files: girrafegenerator.py, classes.py, raritygenerator.py, settings.py*
 <br><br>
 The art of the project was of giraffes, therefore the word `giraffe` appears quite often in the code.
 <br>